arsduo/newsgirl/README.md

 Or install it yourself as:

-    $ gem install changelogger
+    $ gem install mustached_octo_tyrion

 ## Usage

-Changelogger is configured via a YAML file with options.
-By default, this is located at ~/.changelogger/config.yml, but you can specify another option at run-time.
+MustachedOctoTyrion is configured via a YAML file with options.
+By default, this is located at ~/.mustached_octo_tyrion/config.yml, but you can specify another option at run-time.

 Here's a sample config file with notes: